tngreene/XPlane2Blender-docs/v3.5/indepth/animation_requirements_smart_manipulators.md

 * Must have exactly two non-clamping Location keyframes and **no** Rotation keyframes
 * Must have [Axis Detent Ranges](https://der-on.gitbooks.io/xplane2blender-docs/content/creating-axis-detent-ranges.html)

+For Drag Axis With Detents, the path for Drag Axis can be manually set by turning off "Autodetect Datarefs".
+It will, however, still use the Location Animation's dataref values.
+The same applies for Drag Rotate with Detents: The Rotation Axis Dataref and Detent Axis Dataref path can be manually changed, but the dataref values will still be taken from the Location and Rotation Animation.

 ### Drag Rotate Regions

 By adding additional rotation and dataref keyframes between the start and end of a `Drag Rotate` or `Drag Rotate With Detents`' rotation animation source \(see above\), X-Plane will automatically adjust how long it takes to drag through those areas.
 In general, a large range will be slower to drag through, and a small range will be faster to drag through.
 Manipulators requiring precise changes can be greatly improved by using this feature.
 In addition, uninteresting portions of a manipulator's range can be made to be dragged through quickly with Drag Rotate regions.